A Story of Hope

 Neuropsychological Assessment

-I was interviewed, tested and assessed by a private neuropsychologist 10 months after my Traumatic Brain Injury (TBI).
+I was interviewed, tested and assessed by a neuropsychologist 10 months after my Traumatic Brain Injury (TBI).
 A report was produced which incorporated an evaluation of my cognitive function and memory.

 The entire exercise was undertaken on a one-to-one basis, taking five hours of effort to complete.